 Bean dip served in a white bowl next to chips.

-You can serve this dip at room temperature, or reheat it on the stovetop in a small saucepan.
+My homemade dip keeps well stored in an airtight container in the fridge for up to 3 days.
+You can serve it at room temperature or reheat it on the stovetop in a small saucepan.
 Be sure to stir frequently and add a splash of water if needed before enjoying it again.

 Hand dipping a tortilla chip into bean dip.

 Looking for More Delicious Dip Recipes?
-Be Sure to Try:

 Print Recipe